 One person renovated three row houses in the downtown area, and a whole new trend began.
 Restoration fever has come to Hamilton and there is a resurgence of community involvement.
 Even the local government has joined the movement, by adding brick sidewalks and street lights that look like old-fashioned gas lamps.
 Those with an enterprising spirit will find a splendid variety of architectural designs in this city with a small- town feeling.
-There are fine old row houses and grand mansions in the historic district; a combination of small houses and mansions in an area called German Village; and some neighborhoods have grand old homes on streets that are divided by a tree-lined median.
+There are fine old row houses and grand mansions in the historic Highland Park district which covers two blocks and eight streets.
+Find a combination of small houses and mansions in the German Village HIstoric District with many fine examples of 19th century architecture including Queen Anne, Italianate, Eastlake and Gothic Revival.
+Some neighborhoods have grand old homes on streets that are divided by a tree-lined median.
 With big city amenities and small-town charm, Hamilton continues to retain the character of the city’s past while sharpening its focus on a bright future.
 Reflecting the community’s commitment to the arts is the array of sculptures decorating the downtown.
 Designated as “The City of Sculpture” Hamilton is home to a brilliant inventory of art and sculpture.
-The Fitton Center for Creative Arts features many exhibits and arts classes.

 The City of Hamilton is ideally situated for easy access to a network of interstate highways - I-275, I-75, I-71 and U.S. 127.
 Highway 129 is a direct link to Hamilton from I-75.
 Ohio Routes 4, 128, 129 and 177 are also in close proximity.
 Hamilton has an efficient rail and truck service.
 City operated bus lines provide intracity service as well as routes to surrounding metropolitan areas--Cincinnati, Dayton and Middletown.
 The City of Hamilton has its own all-weather airport with air taxi to and from Cincinnati and Dayton municipal airports.

 The principal shopping areas of Hamilton include: downtown, the west side and Lindenwald.
 The primary shopping centers are Hamilton Plaza, Town and Country, Twinbrook Hills and Hamilton West.
-Bridgewater Falls, Cincinnati Mills, Tri-County Shopping Center and Northgate Mall are within 30-minutes driving time.
+Bridgewater Falls, Tri-County Shopping Center and Northgate Mall are within 30-minutes driving time.